Robert J. Quinlan, PhD

 Research & Teaching: Cultural & evolutionary ecology; ethnobiology; medical anthropology; collaborative ethnographic science; cross-cultural comparison; Caribbean; Africa; South America; field & analytical methods.

 Environmental Risk & Life History in Small-Scale Societies.
-Environmental predictability has important influence on decisions people make about investing their time, attention, energy, wealth, etc. My evolutionary life history research focuses on effects of environmental shocks and uncertainty in shaping production, reproduction and impulsive decision making.
+Environmental predictability has important influence on decisions people make about investing their time, attention, energy, wealth, etc. My evolutionary life history research focuses on effects of environmental shocks and uncertainty in shaping production, reproduction and decision making.

 Selected Medical Ethnobiology & Antibiotics Related Publications (download pdfs)